And other natural disasters

 You should have at least four days of food in reserve just in case roads are closed and you’re not able to get fresh supplies in.
 The food should be stored off of the ground and while grain should be kept in watertight containers the hay should be covered under a waterproof tarp.

 Water may also be in short supply during a hurricane so store as much water as possible beforehand.
 As well as filling all water buckets and troughs you can also use garbage and storage bins to temporarily keep water in.

 What do you do with a horse during a hurricane

-What should you do if you’re evacuating horses due of a fire?
+What should you do if you’re evacuating horses due to a fire?

 The process for evacuation horses due to fire is the same as any other except you probably won’t have as much time to prepare and evacuate.
-Of course the most important thing to do first is make sure you, or somebody else, has called the fire department.
-After that it’s time to start to evacuate the yard.
+Of course, the most important thing to do first is to make sure you, or somebody else, has called the fire department.
+After that, it’s time to start to evacuate the yard.